raphget/MapleApp/README.md

 # ExpCalc
 * JAVA, Springboot, Maven
 * Backend API takes a starting level, ending level and character type as pathparameters and returns the EXP requirement.

+# How to build:
+ To build cd into the MapleApp/maple-ui directory and use the command: mvn spring-boot:run

+ Once the Springboot application is ready to be queried, open a separate terminal and cd into the Maple/ExpCalc and use the command: npm start(or "yarn start")